I-2-5-58.Action When Administrative Law Judge Receives Vocational Expert's Responses to Interrogatories

-Last Update: 9/28/05 (Transmittal I-2-68)
+Last Update: 8/29/14 (Transmittal I-2-118)

-The ALJ must enter the response and any related correspondence into the record all correspondence between the ALJ and the VE, admissible questions and responses, additional interrogatories and responses, and proffer documents (including responses), and include in the hearing decision the rationale for ruling against any objection.
+The ALJ must enter the response and any related correspondence into the record as exhibits.
+This includes all correspondence between the ALJ and the VE, admissible questions and responses, additional interrogatories and responses, and proffer documents.
+See HALLEX I-2-7-35.

 An ALJ may not take administrative notice of a VE's interrogatory response given in connection with one particular case in any subsequent case.